Skip to main content

 2. Restart service: Restart the desktop client

-3. Trigger packaging: Access the application page, the system will automatically repackage
+3. Trigger repackaging: Access the application page; the system will automatically repackage

-1. Open page editor: Open a page containing counter components in JitAi development tool
+1. Open the page editor: Open a page containing counter components in the JitAi development tool

-2. Select component: Click the counter component in the page
+2. Select the component: Click the counter component in the page

-3. View property panel: The right property panel should display "Initial Value" configuration item
+3. View the property panel: The right property panel should display the "Initial Value" configuration item

-4. Modify configuration: Try modifying the initial value, observe if the component updates in real-time
+4. Modify configuration: Try modifying the initial value and observe whether the component updates in real-time

-5. Save verification: Save the page and reopen it, confirm configuration has been persisted
+5. Verify persistence: Save the page and reopen it to confirm the configuration has been persisted

-• Editor not displaying: Check if targetType in e.json correctly points to the component
+• Editor not displaying: Check whether targetType in e.json correctly points to the component

-• Configuration cannot be saved: Confirm if onChangeCompConfig callback is called correctly
+• Configuration not saving: Confirm whether the onChangeCompConfig callback is being called correctly

-• Initialization error: Check if didMountRef correctly avoids initial callback
+• Initialization error: Check whether didMountRef correctly prevents the initial callback

-If you need to add more configuration options for the counter component, simply add corresponding form controls in the editor:
+To add more configuration options for the counter component, simply add the corresponding form controls to the editor:

 <Form layout="vertical">